Expected Costs of Entropion Surgery

 After entropion surgery, your doctor may give you antibiotic cream and/or eye drops to use.
 You can ease swelling and discomfort by icing or using a cool compress for the first 48 hours after surgery and then switch to warm compresses.
 Keep your head elevated, even during sleep.

 The bruising and swelling can take up to two weeks to heal completely.
 Your eyelid may feel tight immediately following surgery, but this will ease with time.
-If your stitches are dissolvable, you won't need to have them removed; otherwise, you may need a removal appointment about a week after surgery.
+If your stitches are dissolvable, you will not need to have them removed; otherwise, you may need a removal appointment about a week after surgery.

 Ultimately, surgery can offer a long-term solution for entropion and a relief of symptoms.